 Amazingly, the incision is rarely the cause of the pain.
 This is very surprising to me.
 If someone were to cut your breasts, it would, of course, be painful.
 However, in almost all cases, women tell me the cause of discomfort comes from a very tight or swollen feeling.
 They often tell me it hurts to take a deep breath or they feel pain when they go from lying down to sitting up.

 The cause of the pain is the chest muscle being stretched over the implant.
 (I almost always place my breast implants under the muscle).
 Pre-breast augmentation, the chest muscles (the pectoralis) sit on the rib cage.
 After surgery, they are stretched over the implants, as are the intercostal nerves.
 I’m always surprised to see that the size of the implants seems to have very little connection with the amount of discomfort felt.
 I frequently use the analogy of suddenly becoming 9 months pregnant in one hour.
 If that happened, of course, your stomach muscles would be sore!

 How to Deal With Breast Augmentation Pain

 - The good news is that since we know what is causing the discomfort, I have a post-op routine that can minimize the discomfort.
 I recommend that as early as the time your drive home from the Surgicenter, you begin to fully stretch your chest and shoulders (I go over how to do this at your pre-op visit).
-I strongly recommend that you do this every hour that you are awake, for the next several days.
+This should be done every hour that you are awake, for the next several days.

 - Some women find ice packs to their upper chest helpful and others find it just makes them cold.
 This is very much an individual choice.